Progressive Web App (PWA)

 Definition

 A Progressive Web App (PWA) is a web application built with modern browser technologies that can function offline, load quickly, and be installed on a device's home screen like a native app.
-PWAs use service workers to cache resources, enabling access even without an internet connection.
-They combine the reach of the web with the experience of a native application.
+PWAs use service workers — background scripts that intercept network requests — to cache resources and serve content even without an internet connection.
+They combine the reach of the web (accessible via URL, no app store required) with the experience of a native application (smooth animations, push notifications, full-screen mode).
+The term "progressive" refers to the principle that the app works for every user regardless of browser choice, progressively enhancing its capabilities based on what the browser supports.

 Why It Matters